benkehoe/aws-sso-util/docs/check.md

 # `aws-sso-util check`

-`aws-sso-util check` helps in debugging issues with `aws-sso-util` and AWS SSO.
+`aws-sso-util check` helps in debugging issues with `aws-sso-util` and Identity Center.
-It can help you validate where the AWS SSO instance configuration is (or isn't) getting picked up.
+It can help you validate where the Identity Center instance configuration is (or isn't) getting picked up.
 It can help you validate whether or not you have access to a specific account and/or role.

 ## Quiet mode

 For use in shell scripts, the `--quiet`/`-q` flag can be specified, which will suppress all output, allowing for shell script conditionals to check the return code.

-## AWS SSO instance configuration check
+## Identity Center instance configuration check

-To use `aws-sso-util` commands (not including `aws-sso-util admin` commands), an AWS SSO instance must be specified.
+To use `aws-sso-util` commands (not including `aws-sso-util admin` commands), an Identity Center instance must be specified.
 `aws-sso-util check` always determines if a valid instance is configured.

 ### Overview

-The AWS SSO instance consists of a start URL and the region the AWS SSO instance is in (which is separate from whatever region you might be accessing).
+The Identity Center instance consists of a start URL and the region the Identity Center instance is in (which is separate from whatever region you might be accessing).
 However, `aws-sso-util` tries to be smart about finding this value.

-If you're working with a single AWS SSO instance, and you've already got a profile configured for it, it should just work.
+If you're working with a single Identity Center instance, and you've already got a profile configured for it, it should just work.
 You should consider setting the environment variables `AWS_DEFAULT_SSO_START_URL` and `AWS_DEFAULT_SSO_REGION` in your environment (e.g., your `.bashrc` or `.profile`), which will make it explicit.

 `aws-sso-util check` uses the following algorithm to determine these values: